onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 }
 ```

-If you take a deep breath, you will note the only thing here I haven’t mentioned before is inherit.
-This is another one of those things where we “push things around in scope,” like with and @.
+If you take a deep breath, you will note the only thing here I haven't mentioned before is inherit.
+This is another one of those things where we "push things around in scope," like with and @.
 However, you can write it out manually if it looks too confusing.

 ```nix
 {